 1. Bake the Cake

-To begin, prepare a red velvet cake by following your favorite recipe or box mix instructions.
-Bake the cake according to the specified time and temperature.
-Once baked, allow the cake to cool completely on a wire rack before crumbling it into fine crumbs for the truffle mixture.
+First, bake a red velvet cake using your favorite recipe or a box mix.
+Bake per the instructions, then let it cool completly on a wire rack before crumbling it into fine crumbs.

 2. Prepare the Truffle Mixture